-When a large amount of down volume occurs then the market is at or close to bottom and when a large amount of up volume occurs then the market is at or close to top.
+When a large amount of down volume occurs when the market is at or close to the bottom and when a large amount of up volume occurs when the market is at or close to the top.

 This indicator is calculated as Advance/Decline divided by Up Volume/Down Volume and it has an inverse relationship with the market prices.

 8. Net New High and Net New Lows:

 Net New 52-Week Highs is a simple breadth indicator which is calculated by subtracting new lows from new highs.